kirawat/kirawat.me/src/content/blog/2025/06/09/xbox-ally-might-not-worth-the-upgrade.md

 Comparing these to the specifications of the ROG Ally X, they just don't seem like a big upgrade.
 Even Jordan Gerblick from [Gamesradar](https://www.gamesradar.com/platforms/xbox/microsoft-insists-its-xbox-handheld-is-a-breakthrough-moment-but-it-kind-of-sounds-like-an-rog-ally-with-an-xbox-sticker-and-game-pass-to-me-it-looks-like-an-xbox-it-feels-like-an-xbox-it-plays-like-an-xbox/) said that "it kind of looks a lot like an Xbox-branded Asus ROG Ally."[^1]

 The CPU and GPU improvements over the last generation don't seem significant.
-I expected the performance increase to be about 5-10%.
+Especially for the base model, the Xbox Ally, with its AMD Ryzen™ Z2 A that look identical to the Zen 2 with it 4 cores 8 threads and 8 GPU cores on SteamDeck, which came out couple years ago.
+The only different is a higher configurable TDP (up to 20W versus the 15W on the Steam Deck).
+The Ryzen Z1 Extreme on the original ROG Ally is even more powerful.
+As for the Xbox Ally X, I expected the performance increase to be only about 5-10% from the original ROG Ally X.

 According to [Android Authority](https://www.androidauthority.com/xbox-rog-ally-3565410/), "ASUS claims that playing in Silent Mode on the Xbox ROG Ally X will 'feel like' playing in Performance Mode on the previous Ally X while still offering more battery life."[^3] However, since I already use a battery pack with my original ROG Ally, the improved battery life might not matter much to me.
 I do want bigger battery like on the ROG Ally X, though, but that still doesn't seem like a worthwhile upgrade.